 Over time, one automated email message racks up purchases.
 A sequence of messages is even better.

 I know a lot of Shopify merchants shy away from this approach.
 Devising one can be challenging, let alone expanding it to a few more.
-So I’m detailing a three-part welcome email sequence to take and make your own.
+So I’m detailing a three-part welcome email automation sequence to take and make your own.

-Welcome series message #1: Top products
+Welcome series message #1: Best sellers

 Use the space to feature your products and the value they bring.
 You may also want to introduce your product lines since your audience might not be familiar with everything you sell.